Oceanusity/awesome-gnns-on-large-scale-graphs/README.md

-# Awesome gnn on large-scale graphs
+# Awesome gnns on large-scale graphs

 Papers about methods or graph neural networks (GNNs) on large-scale graphs.
 Aiming to solve the memory bottleneck problem of GNNs on large-scale graphs, many training strategies such as node-wise, layer-wise, and subgraph sampling are widely explored.
 In addition, there are also some works designing specific GNNs to solve this problem.